 Jeanne Clery Act

-Babson College’s annual security report includes statistics for the previous three years concerning reported crimes and violations of College policy that occurred on campus, in certain off-campus buildings owned or controlled by Babson College, and on public property within or immediately adjacent to and accessible from the campus.
-All College departments that are identified as mandated reporters, together with local municipal police departments, are surveyed annually by the Office of Public Safety for reportable crimes.
+Babson College’s Annual Security & Fire Report includes statistics for the previous three years concerning reported crimes and violations of College policy that occurred on campus, in certain noncampus buildings owned or controlled by Babson College, and on public property within or immediately adjacent to and accessible from the campus.
+All College departments that are identified as mandated reporters, together with local municipal police departments, are surveyed annually by the Public Safety Department for reportable crimes.
 The report also includes institutional policies concerning campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
-You can obtain a copy of this report by contacting the Office of Public Safety or by clicking here.
+You can obtain a copy of this report by contacting the Public Safety Department or by clicking here.

 All Campus Security Authorities (CSAs) are required to submit the following Reporting Form to publicsafety by August 15th of each year, to document incidents that occurred the previous calendar year.
 Please document incidents that have not been previously reported to the Public Safety Department.

 The Annual Security & Fire Report for Olin College of Engineering can be viewed here.